Guides from Taylor

 • Table Generator: this is a table generator that my PhD advisor shared with me which allows you to generate the code (and fill in!) tables in LaTeX, HTML, and Markdown.

-• Quick Tools for the Observational Astronomer; personal GitHub: these are tools I use from my terminal, they're super useful while observing and for writing proposals – I'm always updating it so more tools will be appearing.
+• Quick Tools for the Observational Astronomer; personal GitHub: these are tools I use from my terminal, they're super useful while observing and for writing proposals – I'm always updating it so more tools will sporadically appear.

 • How to Make & Give a Good Presentation: this is a Google Slides presentation I made which I use to teach first-year grad students and undergrads how to make & give good talks.
 These are just general tips but honestly I think even very senior astronomers could use this advice sometimes.